Category: Liverpool

 ©IMAGO

-The summer transfer window is approaching quickly on the horizon and clubs are already busy working on deals to acquire their top targets.
+The summer transfer window has officially opened and while the main attention is on the World Cup, clubs are working away on major deals.
 For most clubs, planning will already be complete and they will have identified which players they want to sign, and which players they want to sell.

 Managers will be constantly assessing their squads with sporting directors and recruitment staff scanning the market for potential deals this summer.
 The rumour mill is still gathering pace and we’ve collated some of the biggest current transfer stories – you can access the full rumour mill below.